Spread Divergence: Applications

 ICA (Independent Components Analysis) corresponds to the model $p(x,z)=p(x{\mid}z) \prod_i p(z_i)$, where the independent components $z_i$ follow a non-Gaussian distribution.
 For Gaussian noise ICA an observation $x$ is assumed to be generated by the process $p(x{\mid}z) = \prod_j\ndist{x_j}{g_j(z)}{\gamma^2}$ where $g_i(z)$ mixes the independent latent process $z$.
 In linear ICA, $g_j(z)=a_j\trans z$ where $a_j$ is the $j^{th}$ column on the mixing matrix $A$.
-For small observation noise $\gamma^2$, it is well known that the maximum likelihood EM algorithm to learn $A$ from observed data is ineffective \citep{Bermond99approximatelikelihood,WINTHER2007858}.
-To see this, consider $X=Z$ (where $X$ and $Z$ are the dimension of the data and latents respectively) and invertible $A$, with $x=Az$.
+For zero observation noise $\gamma^2=0$ this corresponds to a linear implicit generative model.
+For training data $x_1,\ldots,x_N$ a standard maximum likelihood approach to learning $A$ is to maximise \beq \ave{\log p(x)}{\hat{p}(x)}, \eeq where $p(x)$ is the marginal of the joint $p(x,z)$ and we define the empirical distribution \beq \hat{p}(x)=\frac{1}{N}\sum_{n=1}^N\delta\br{x-x_n}. \eeq Since this is a latent variable model, it is natural to apply the EM algorithm \cite{dempster1977maximum} to learn $A$.
+However, for zero, or even small observation noise $\gamma^2$, it is well known that EM is ineffective \citep{Bermond99approximatelikelihood,WINTHER2007858}.
+To see this, consider $\sz{X}=\sz{Z}$ (where $\sz{X}$ and $\sz{Z}$ are the dimension of the data and latents respectively) and invertible $A$.
 At iteration $k$ the EM algorithm has an estimate $A_k$ of the mixing matrix.
-The M-step updates $A_k$ to \beq A_{k+1} = \ave{x z\trans}{}\ave{zz\trans}{}^{-1}, \eeq where, for zero observation noise ($\gamma=0$),
+It is straightforward to show that the M-step updates $A_k$ to \beq A_{k+1} = \ave{x z\trans}{}\ave{zz\trans}{}^{-1}, \eeq where, for zero observation noise ($\gamma=0$),